LuMug/Drone-2.0/Documenti/Documentazione_Progetto_Drone_2.0.md

 ### Abstract

   > *Drones are more and  more common in our society.
 Today we see drone operating everywhere, in every sector.
 We see drone used in the military, in construction site, Amazon and other companies use drone to ship packet of merch to the people, in some cases drone even deliver the post.
 For this reason, we want to improve our drone control system, we will make a radical refactor of our old structure, adding new graphics, improving communications, and so on.
 Thanks to this project piloting a DJI Tello drone will become easy and fun.
-As the od project we will use, in addition to our drone, a Leap Motion sensor to track movements, the drone will be fully controllable with this sensor and even with the keyboard.
+As the old project we will use, in addition to our drone, a Leap Motion sensor to track movements, the drone will be fully controllable with this sensor and even with the keyboard.
 Our project will be even more secure, we will enable and create some safety feature so that anyone can use our product without hurting someone or themselves.*